 - Legumes: Beans, peas, lentils, peanuts, soy, etc.

-- Running-Specific Sport Performance Fuel: Energy bars, healthy energy gels, sports drinks, dried fruit, etc.
+- Running-Specific Sport Performance Fuel: Energy and protein bars, healthy energy gels, sports drinks, dried fruit, etc.

 As long as your body is well-fueled and your runner’s diet plan is generally meeting your nutrition needs, protein isn’t typically oxidized for energy while you run to the degree that carbohydrates and fats are.